livechat/livechat-public-docs/site/content/new-js-api/introduction.md

 The `LiveChatWidget` object comes with four methods:

-- `on` and `off` which are responsible for handling callbacks,
+- `on` registers a callback function for a specific event
+- `off` removes a callback registered by `on`
-- `call` which allows you to trigger functions,
+- `call` allows you to trigger functions
-- `get` which makes it possible to fetch data.
+- `get` makes it possible to fetch data.

 Using these methods is based on passing the correct arguments in the following pattern: `LiveChatWidget.method('method', 'data')`.
 For example, if you would like to set your Customer's name to `John Doe`, this is how it would look like: